From The Press

 Written by Greg Philby "Trip guide"

 INTO THE WILDERNESS

 The National Forest Service requires permits to enter the Boundary Waters; limit nine people per permit.
 River Point Resort & Outfitting Company will customize your travel package, depending on your skill level and your choice of options, such as menu items, sizes and types of canoes and tents, sleeping bags, etc. You may even have a guide accompany you on the trip, if desired.
-Basic "Taste of the North Woods" one-night package for six (as described in story) is about $595 with an extended stay at the resort."
+Basic "Taste of the North Woods" one-night package for six (as described in story) is about $455 when combined with a minimum of three nights at the resort."

 Refer to the "Taste of the North Woods" package for more information about enhancing your River Point Resort stay with an overnight BWCA canoe trip.

 Refer to River Point Outfitting Co. for all other canoe trip packages and information.